ABU Song Festivals: Format

 Andreas Gerlach, CEO of Asiavision Pte.
 Ltd, stated that "the format is highly suited to the Asia region and its people who love popular music and have a strong national pride.
 Asia today is all about competition, economically and politically.
 The Song Contest is a friendly competition between cultures.
 Like in Europe, the universal language of music will help to bring people closer together and nurture mutual understanding in the region."

 The festivals are divided into two versions, ABU Radio Song Festival and ABU TV Song Festival.
 Twenty-six songs from sixteen nations competed at the Radio Song Festival, held in the South Korean capital, Seoul on 14 October 2012, while seven nations competed in the ABU TV Song Festival.
 Countries eligible to participate in both of the ABU Song Festivals must have full or additional full ABU or ASBU membership.

+ABU Popular Song Contest

 ABU Radio Song Festival

 The ABU Radio Song Festival is a concert performance for musicians, who are not under contract with any label.
 The ABU recommends its members to introduce participating musicians and their songs on radio.
 Every participant is chosen by one national radio broadcaster.
 A jury represented by ABU members chooses 15 finalists from 26 submissions.
 The finalists perform during the general assembly of the ABU.
 Another jury awards the best artists.